rankutah/blog/sites/rank-utah/content/pricing.md

 ## Frequently asked questions

 {{< faqs >}}
-### What does Local Marketing mean?
-Local marketing is the work that helps nearby customers find and choose your business.
-It includes keyword research and content alignment, Google Business Profile work, Apple Maps/Bing Places, and citation listings.

-### Is SEO included in Website Design?
-Yes.

-Every website includes foundational technical + on-page SEO so it’s search-ready (clean structure, titles, descriptions, and fast pages).

-Local Marketing is the monthly service for Maps visibility and nearby searches, plus keyword research/content alignment, your Google Business Profile, Apple Maps/Bing Places, 100+ citations, and reporting.

-If you want the details, see the [Local Marketing](/services/local-marketing) page.
+### Do I own the website?
+Yes, you own your website from day one.
+If services are canceled, help is provided to transfer the website and domain to a new developer.

 ### Can I change plans later?
 Yes.
 Plans can be changed at any time.
 The next invoice is adjusted accordingly and services continue without interruption.

-### Do I own the site?
-Yes, you own your website from day one.
-If services are canceled, help is provided to transfer the website and domain to a new developer.

 ### What happens if I cancel?
 No further charges after cancellation.
 The site stays online through the current billing period.
 Help is provided to transfer the website and domain to a new developer.